kdgregory/aws-misc/lambda/elb-to-es/README.md

 are close to that (the Lambda will abort if you need more).
 However, consider increasing memory to 1024 MB for the improved CPU that comes with it.

+The Lambda uses a regular expression to parse log lines, and there are some log lines that it can't parse (typically crafted by hackers to break web servers).
+In this case, the Lambda skips the unparseable line and logs an error that shows the line's content.

 The Lambda relies on Elasticsearch auto-creating any required indexes.
 The Lambda names each index after the date of the records it contains: for example, `elb-2021-08-01`.
 You can configure the prefix (here "elb") using the `ES_INDEX_PREFIX` environment variable.
 For a low